saikrishna2313/Bridge-To-Turbin3-Homeworks/README.md

 ## Disclaimer

-This project is a final assignment and includes three homeworks, demonstrating core Solana development operations.
+This project is a final assignment and includes three homeworks.

 ## Overview